clean-code-craft-tcq-7/simple-monitor-in-py-Souravkumar2434/README.md

 1. To treat, we need to know the abnormal vital and the breach - whether high or low.
 Add this capability.
 1. Add the ability to plug-in different reporters to this code.
+1. Add the functionality of 1 more language
+1. Add the functionality of adding the warning feature.

 ## The Exploration